-(c) Applicant has received required OJT for any air carrier authorized in DAR-T function codes 197 or 198 and documented it in DMS.

-(3) The managing specialist will observe the DME and DPRE applicants conducting their first oral and practical test.
-See the "Direct Observation" section within Chapter 6, Oversight and Management of a Designee, for more information.

-4. CLOA.
-The CLOA will identify the designee type and the specific authorizations, or function codes and limitations.

-5. Appointment Duration.
+- (c) Applicant has received required OJT for any air carrier authorized in DAR-T function codes 197 or 198 and documented it in DMS. - (3) The managing specialist will observe the DME and DPRE applicants conducting their first oral and practical test.
+See the "Direct Observation" section within Chapter 6, Oversight and Management of a Designee, for more information. - 3.
+Designee Number.
+See Volume 1. - 4.
+CLOA.
+The CLOA will provide a list of designations as well as any limitations or function codes. - 5.
+Appointment Duration. - a.

-a.
 Initial Duration.
-The initial duration of a designee's appointment is up to 12 calendar-months.
+The initial duration of a designee's appointment is up to 12 calendar-months. - b.

-b.
 Renewal Duration.
 When renewing the designation, appointment duration lasts up to 36 calendar-months.
 For renewal considerations, see Chapter 8, Renewal of Designee Appointment.